jsakas/react-typescript-spa/README.md

-# React, Emotion, Webpack SPA Boilerplate
+# React, TypeScript, Webpack SPA Boilerplate

-A boilerplate for an SPA built with React & Emotion.
+A boilerplate for an SPA built with React & TypeScript